elihanover/DLottery/README.md

 # DLottery
-Building a simple lottery dapp to get familiar with Solidity and Web3.js
+A simple decentralized lottery running on the Ethereum blockchain to get familiar with Solidity and Web3.js

-### Todo:
-- create separate metamask version
-  - and web3 event listener
-  - callbacks to be compliant
-- test on mist
+## About
+Runs on a smart contract at address 0x03348dd5ef4a94f27b17551c3beebaf9c559dcc6.
+You can view its activity [here](https://rinkeby.etherscan.io/address/0x03348dd5ef4a94f27b17551c3beebaf9c559dcc6).